Part 8: Surprise!

-The story of Jesus and the Samaritan woman at the well in Chapter Four of John’s Gospel teaches us to keep our eyes, ears, and hearts open, because God is working in unexpected ways in what may seem to be unlikely people.
+The story of Jesus and the Samaritan woman at the well in Chapter Four of John’s Gospel teaches us to keep our eyes, ears, and hearts open, because God is working in unexpected ways in what may seem to us to be unlikely people.
 Everything in this account shouts, “Surprise!”

 Jesus led his disciples on a less traveled road (by Jews, anyway) right through Samaria, instead of taking the usual longer route that skirted where “those people” lived.
 The Jews despised Samaritans and tried to avoid contact with them.
 Jesus amazed his followers by leading them into Samaria and engaging the inhabitants.

 Our Lord also shocked the Samaritan woman who came to fill her jar at the town well.
-Having sent his disciples on an errand to purchase food, he was tired from the journey and sitting alone at the well when she arrived to fill her jar.
-Amazingly he asked her to give him a drink.
-“Good” Jews would never talk to a Samaritan woman or drink from her “unclean” jar.
-Unexpectedly this is how Jesus began his interaction with this intriguingly important woman.
-The surprise element immediately got her full attention, as you might imagine.
+Jesus sent his disciples on an errand to purchase food.
+Being tired from the journey and sitting alone at the well, when the Samaritan woman arrived to fill her jar with water, he asked her to give him a drink.
+“Good” Jews would never talk to a Samaritan woman or drink from her “unclean” jar!
+Asking a favor from a despised Samaritan woman was how Jesus began his interaction with this intriguingly important woman.

 The woman was surprised, for Jews refuse to have anything to do with Samaritans.
 She said to Jesus, “You are a Jew, and I am a Samaritan woman.
 Why are you asking me for a drink?”
 John 4:9 (NLT)